 Gun Incidents in Great Britain

-Footage posted on social media showed police officers Tasering a man in Thame, Oxfordshire.
+After shots were fired on a street in Manchester, Greater Manchester, police officers charged a man with a Section 16A firearms offence.
 Click on media link to read full report.

 Filter your incident search